 One of puppy Wild’s first socialization outings was to the Evans Orchard pumpkin patch.

 I was so excited when Cabela’s came to Lexington.
 In addition to being a generally awesome store, Cabela’s is a pet friendly store.
 The puppy rule most certainly applies here, especially on carpeted areas where a young dog might be tempted to take a quick potty break.
 This is a store that can be high traffic at times, and at others is pretty quiet.
 Some unique things in the store that might throw your dog off include the stuffed animals around the store (one of my dogs was particularly concerned about the mountain lion on his first visit.)
 The big fish tank can also be an area where dogs might get distracted.
 You can also do some dog supply shopping at Cabela’s, and they have some pretty cool toys, especially for working dog breeds.

 Enjoy the Bluegrass

 Even though Kentucky is a generally rural state, there are no excuses when it comes to having new places to train.
-Some places and events that did not make the list, but are pet friendly and fun: Coldstream Park, Wellington Park, Lake Reba Park (Richmond, KY), Buffalo Trace Distillery, Thursday Night Live, Charlie Brown's Restaurant, Blue Stallion Brewing, West Sixth Brewery.
+Some places and events that did not make the list, but are pet friendly and fun: Coldstream Park in Lexington, Wellington Park in Lexington, Lake Reba Park (Richmond, KY), Buffalo Trace Distillery in Frankfort, Thursday Night Live in downtown Lexington, Charlie Brown’s Restaurant, Blue Stallion Brewing, West Sixth Brewery.